yonicd/details/README.md

 # details

-Simple function for creating a details block for markdown documents.
+Simple function for creating a details block for markdown documents and Roxygen2 documentation.

 ## Installation